coatless-rpkg/watcher/README.md

 packages – both by Hadley Wickham.
 With this being said, there are better variants of protecting the *R* process.
 Most notably, the [`RAppArmor`](https://cran.r-project.org/package=RAppArmor) by Jeroen Ooms provides superior sandboxing of *R*.
+Alternatively, the version of *R* could simply not have these packages installed to begin with.

 Fun fact: The code for this sat in an `untitled.R` file for \~2 years.